Vegan Broccoli Casserole – Easy cheezy!

 Instructions

-- In a medium sized casserole dish add coconut milk, cornstarch, nutritional yeast, garlic and onion powder, black pepper, chilli flakes, salt and stir until incorporated.
-Add uncooked quinoa, broccoli florets and cooked brown rice or chickpeas.
-Mix and bake in the oven for 15 minutes.1 ½ cup low fat coconut milk, 2 tbsp cornstarch, 2 tbsp nutritional yeast, ½ tsp garlic powder, ½ tsp onion powder, ¼ tsp black pepper, ¼ tsp chili flakes, 1 tsp salt, 3 tbsp quinoa, 9 oz broccoli, 1 cup cooked brown rice or cooked chickpeas
+- In a medium sized casserole dish add coconut milk, cornstarch, nutritional yeast, garlic and onion powder, chilli flakes, salt, black pepper and stir until incorporated.
+Add uncooked quinoa, broccoli florets and cooked chickpeas.
+Mix and bake in the oven for 20 minutes.1 ½ cup low fat coconut milk, 2 tbsp cornstarch, 4 tbsp nutritional yeast, ½ tsp garlic powder, ½ tsp onion powder, ¼ tsp chili flakes, Salt and pepper to taste, 3 tbsp quinoa, 9 oz broccoli, 1 cup chickpeas, cooked

 - Take the casserole out of the oven after 15 minutes of baking and mix everything together, distributing the ingredients homogeneously.
 It's likely the quinoa grains might be all in the bottom of the dish, we want to incorporate them to the rest of the casserole now that the liquid has thickened.
 Top the surface with panko and bake again for 10 minutes, or until the quinoa is fully cooked and the panko is golden brown.⅓ cup panko